JonathanFry3/KSolve/README.md

 10,000,000.

 -FAST # [-F #] - Fast mode, which limits talon look-ahead.
 Enter a number from 1 to 24.
-24 will act like -F was not used, 1 will be very fast but may give a non-minimal result or even no result for a solvable game.
+24 will act like -F was not used, 1 will be very fast and use less memory but may give a non-minimal result or even no result for a solvable game.
+Intermediate values give intermediate results.
 When alternative moves are available, the code will not look ahead in the talon more than this number of moves.

 ### Notes: